 ICORN will reply as soon as possible, but please be aware that the assessment of an application can take time.
 ICORN rarely have the resources to immediately remove a person from a threatening situation.
 If you are in an urgent situation please also look for all other options to short and long term safety.

 Please note that ICORN will contact you as soon as we have updates or news about your case.
 ICORN will generally not respond to requests for updates about the status of cases unless there are significant changes.

 If your application is approved

-Please note that ICORN does not have the capacity to help everyone who applies for an ICORN residency.
-Even if your application is approved by ICORN, you are not guaranteed a residency.
-An offer of a residency ultimately depends on a free space in an ICORN city and it is up to each city to invite a writer/artist.
+Please note that ICORN does not have the capacity to help everyone who applies to ICORN.
+Even if your application is approved by ICORN, you are not guaranteed to be invited for a residency.
+An offer of a residency ultimately depends on a free space in an ICORN city and it is up to each city which writer/artist they choose to invite.

-If a city invites you for a residency, you will receive the invitation from ICORN by e-mail.
+If a city invites you for a residency, you will receive the invitation from ICORN.
 You can choose either to accept or decline the offer.

 - If you accept the invitation, you will be put in direct contact with a city representative.
 They will help you with visa and other practical matters (the process is slightly different if you are invited to a Norwegian city).

 - If you decline an invitation from an ICORN city, ICORN cannot guarantee that another city will invite you.
 Declining an offer will not, however, affect your candidacy in any way and it will not affect, positively or negatively, the way that you are presented to other cities.

 The terms and conditions for ICORN residencies vary from city to city.
 All applicants invited by a city of refuge are considered ICORN writers/artists and are encouraged to continue their work and take part in both local and ICORN activities.